kilofox/kohana/modules/image/guide/image/examples/upload.md

 </html>
 ~~~

-When the upload is successfull, a success message is displayed with the uploaded image displayed.
+When the upload is successful, a success message is displayed with the uploaded image displayed.
 Otherwise, when it fails, it displays an error message.

 ## Screenshots